 Beyond standard textbook fare such as "Impressionism" and "Realism", enough of these societal and artistic 'revolutions' occurred that the effect was to wholly unseat the four century reign of Academic Art production(c.
 1500s–1900s).
 Much of this started long before the Armory Show, which was only a reflection of that change.
 The roots of Modern Art stretch back into the 18th century and earlier.
 A focus on the underlying causes of Romanticism and Naturalism developed strength in the early part of the 19th century, ultimately catalytic for the first art movements which were given names by observers.
 For one example of these events, consider the movement Les Arts Incohérents.
 That art movement took place five years before Marcel Duchamp was born.

-The two theories as championed by Whistler or Ruskin are Modern ideas, and only fractionally relate to the comprehensive thought that guided art production from painters like Giotto, Leonardo, Raphael, Michelangelo, Titian, Caravaggio, Rubens, Rembrandt, Vermeer, Pouissin, Watteau, Reynolds or even their own relative contemporaries such as David, Gérôme, Ingres or Delacroix.
-Dramatically, these two 19th century men contributed to the abandonment of long-held Academic and Classical art theory and design principles established during the Renaissance, Baroque and subsequent eras.
-Both Whistler and Ruskin believed in a Modern Art, and both campaigned vigorously for a Modern Art, but their particular disagreement was over what a Modern Art should actually represent.
+The two theories championed by Whistler or Ruskin each opposed the thought that guided the production of painters from Giotto to Watteau, It opposed the thought of their own relative contemporaries such as Reynolds, David, Gérôme, or Ingres.
+Whistler and Ruskin contributed to the abandonment of long-held Academic and Classical art theory and design principles established during the Renaissance, Baroque and subsequent eras.
+Both Whistler and Ruskin believed in a Modern Art, and both campaigned vigorously for a Modern Art, and their disagreement was over what a Modern Art should actually represent.

-In 2013, we are witness to a revitalization of traditional atelier training occurring on an international level, and some of the proponents of this painting revival seek to support their efforts through public campaigns against the nihilism or immoral action they view as present in contemporary art.
-However, when these painters campaign against Modern or Post-War Art in order to support the representational painting model they imagine aligns with historic Academic theory and practice, they often employ these very specific Modern arguments of the 19th century.
-They proselytize using the very arguments that led to the disintegration of the Academic practice they wish to defend.
-Irrational?
-Immoral?
-At the least, unaware.
+Today we are witness to a revitalization of traditional atelier training occurring on an international level.
+Some proponents of this painting revival seek to support their efforts through public campaigns against the modern and contemporary art.
+However, when these painters campaign against Modern or Post-War Art to support the representational painting model they imagine aligns with historic Academic theory and practice, they often employ the Modern ideas of the 19th century.
+They proselytize using the arguments that led to the disintegration of the Academic practice they wish to defend.

-If you call yourself a traditional painter or "classical realist" painter yet you believe that a painting should not have to be 'about' any literary concept or otherwise intellectual, then you are a devotee of the 19th century nihilist Modernism of James Whistler.
-If you believe that the epitome of representational art is capturing the essence of Nature as fervently, accurately and as essentially as possible, then you are a devotee of the 19th century nihilist Modernism of John Ruskin.
+If you call yourself a 'traditional painter' or "classical realist", yet you believe that a painting should not have to be 'about' any literary concept or otherwise intellectual, then you are a devotee of the 19th century Modernism of James Whistler.
+If you believe that the epitome of representational art means capturing the essence of Nature as fervently, accurately and as essentially as possible, then you are a devotee of the 19th century Modernism of John Ruskin.

-If you are a painter who imagines that you are working today according to some long-valued philosophy of art aligned with historic Academic principles or Classical theory simply because you paint "stuff that looks like stuff"; if you believe that a painting must represent the essence of Nature as accurately as possible; if you think that a painting need only be about the aesthetic pleasure of color, form and harmony and that it doesn't matter what you paint as long as it evokes emotion; if you believe any of these things, then congratulations: you are a nihilist Modernist painter, first order.
-Because these views historically are anti-Academic and anti-Classical.
+If you are a 21st painter who imagines that you are working today according to a long-valued philosophy of art aligned with Academic principles or Classical theory simply because you paint "stuff that looks like stuff", you are mistaken.
+If you believe that a painting must represent the essence of Nature as accurately as possible, you are pursuing a Modern idea.
+If you think that a painting need only be about aesthetic pleasure of color, form and harmony and that it doesn't matter what you paint as long as it evokes emotion, you are a Modern Artist.
+If you work according to any of those concepts, regardless if your work is abstract or imitative or some combination, you're a contemporary Modern painter.
+Because these views are historically anti-Academic and anti-Classical.
 No matter what you call yourself, and whether you know it or not.
-Ironic, isn't it.